DavidNash2024/Win32xx/samples/ToolBarDemo/Readme.txt

 There is also a ToolBar displayed over the view window.
 This ToolBar will align itself to the Top, Left, Right or Bottom edge depending on which button is pressed.
-This Toolbar is a child window of the view window, so the code to create and position it is in the View.cpp file.
+This ToolBar is a child window of the view window, so the code to create and position it is in the View.cpp file.